The World of Bob Dylan 2025 - Oklahoma Center for the Humanities

 Elijah Wald – “Bob Dylan, Blues Artist” – Saturday, July 26 @ 2 p.m.

 Grammy-award winning musician Elijah Wald’s keynote address looks at Dylan’s roots as a blues artist and asks: What do we hear, and how differently could we think about Dylan’s later career, if we go back to that earlier identity and consider him a blues artist.
-This event is sponsored by a generous gift from Mary Herr Tally.
+This event is sponsored by a generous gift from Mary Herr Tally and Rusty Tally.
 Learn more about Wald and his talk here.

 For more information on the conference, visit TU’s Institute for Bob Dylan Studies page which outlines how to register, the full conference schedule, and offers travel recommendations!
 Also, be sure to bookmark our home page to see news on upcoming exhibits and events at 101 E. Archer!